 Ernestine Shepherd proves that age is just a number.
 At 56 she was a sedentary school secretary and made the decision to change her life.
 She is now a 79 year young personal trainer.
 She made a tremendous transformation to get fitter and healthier.

 I’ve talked about Charles Eugster who started bodybuilding at 87.
 He continues to sprint in the Master’s level competition internationally and holds records at 97.
-His workout is quite intense after being sedentary til he was 63.
+His workout is quite intense after being sedentary til he was 63 (Update: Charles passed away at the age of 98 in 2018 shortly after doing a book tour in the UK).

 - Play outdoors combined with exercise is best – People who play outdoors, whether it is regularly doing yard work, walking, hiking, running, golfing, skiing, snowshoeing, anything outside regularly burn more energy than those that only exercise inside.
 Do combined indoor exercise and outdoor activity, especially combined with a healthy diet, and you have the perfect recipe to work towards optimal health.
 Breathe fresh air and you will sleep better too!